plenigo/plenigo.github.io/pages/custom_integration/paywall.md

     }
 ```

-### Use case PHP
+### Use case

-Use case for implementing plenigo paywall.

 #### Server logic
+The first thing you have to do is configuring the [PHP SDK](https://plenigo.github.io/sdks/php#configuration).
+After that you can implement the plenigo paywall.

 ```php
 <?php